 How Pulsed Eddy Currents Evaluate Thickness

 This new generation of PEC adapts the width of pulses to the thickness of components under test, guaranteeing the probe’s magnetic field completely penetrates the thickness.
 It also offers the capacity to fine tune when the probe “listens to” the eddy current decay rate, making it easy to isolate the decay rate from other undesirable signals, such as the one from metallic cladding (in the case of CUI) and eliminating the need for any contact with the surface under test.
 Unlike eddy current testing, with PEC, the part under test is not under constant excitation from the probe.
-The background “noise” generated by an ECT probe is therefore absent when using PEC, which allows for greater amplification and less noise in the received signal, making it perfect to detect the very weak contribution from corrosion under insulation (CUI), for example.
+The background “noise” generated by an eddy current testing probe is therefore absent when using PEC, which allows for greater amplification and less noise in the received signal, making it perfect to detect the very weak contribution from corrosion under insulation (CUI), for example.

 Early on, the eddy current decay rate in a conductive material under insulation and cladding follows a power law, where a relative change in voltage results in a proportional relative change in time and produces a rapid drop in a Log-Lin scale graph.
 Later on, as the eddy currents reach through to the other side of the component, their decay rate follows an inverse exponential distribution that produces a straight line in a Log-Lin scale graph.